-Jungle Disk is an online backup service built for business use.
-It can store files in the cloud for both computer and server backup (see our best server backup article for more choices).
+Jungle Disk is an online backup service aimed at business users.
+You can use it to store files in the cloud for computer and server backup.
+Read our best server backup article for alternatives.

-You can backup all of your Jungle Disk accounts to one disk or you can create separate disks for each user.
+Jungle Disk lets you backup all your accounts to one disk or create separate disks for each user.

 Jungle Disk File Sharing

 Jungle Disk provides the ability to share your backed up files, folders and network drives.
 You can share a file from your file system by right-clicking it and selecting “share with Jungle Disk.”
 The upload will start and a page with a sharing link will open when it finishes.
 You can do the same from the web interface.
 Note that you can’t share files larger than 5GB.

 Jungle Disk’s file sharing is rudimentary and can’t compete with other tools, such as those we have in our best enterprise file sync and share providers guide.

 Other features include private, end-to-end encryption versioning, sync and share, which are essential for a good backup solution.